- Home

 - Disaster relief organizations

-By completing this program, you'll be eligible to sit for the National Registry of Emergency Medical Technicians (NREMT) examination.
+By completing this program, you'll be ready to sit for the National Registry of Emergency Medical Technicians (NREMT) examination.
 After successfully completing the NREMT exam, you can apply to the state for certification to work as an EMT in Colorado.

 east View Program Detailseast See Admission Requirements